YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-4-Birational-ExistenceFlip.md

   - Flips and flops
 ---

-The aim of this series of notes is to summarize the idea in the proof of existence of flips (see the paper [Extension theorems and the existence of flips](https://academic.oup.com/book/6326/chapter-abstract/150033223?redirectedFrom=fulltext), [On the existence of flips](https://arxiv.org/abs/math/0507597)), and also [BCHM II](https://mathscinet.ams.org/mathscinet/article?mr=2601040).
+The aim of this series of notes is to summarize the idea in the proof of existence of flips (see the paper [Extension theorems and the existence of flips](https://academic.oup.com/book/6326/chapter-abstract/150033223?redirectedFrom=fulltext), [On the existence of flips](https://arxiv.org/abs/math/0507597), and also [BCHM II](https://mathscinet.ams.org/mathscinet/article?mr=2601040)).

 The outline of this series of notes is:

-0) Part 1: We will give an overview about the problem and show that it's suffics to prove the finite generation of restricted algebra,
+Part 1) We will give an overview about the problem and show that it's suffics to prove the finite generation of restricted algebra,

-1) Part 2: We will prove the Hacon Mckernan's extension theorem, which is the technical core of the proof of the main result.
+Part 2) We will prove the Hacon Mckernan's extension theorem, which is the technical core of the proof of the main result.
 The proof can be divided into 2 step.
 In step 1 we prove the sequzing extra positivity lemma, which allows to lift section after some ample twist.
 In step 2, we will finish the proof of Hacon Mckernan extension theorem.
 As a side remark, Hacon Mckernan's extension theorem will be used over and over again in the feature (see [Shokurov Rationally Connectedness conjecture](https://yilimath.github.io/posts/2024/08/Shokurov-Rationally-Connectedness/), and [Boundedness of general type](https://yilimath.github.io/posts/2024/08/Boundedness-general-type/), and [Deformation of Fano varieties](https://yilimath.github.io/posts/2024/08/Deformation-Fano/)).

-2) Part 3: We will prove that restricted algebra is a limiting algebra (in higher model), and then finish the proof of the finite generation of limiting algebra.
+Part 3) We will prove that restricted algebra is a limiting algebra (in higher model), and then finish the proof of the finite generation of limiting algebra.

-It's worth mentioning that Hacon and Mckernan gave 2 approaches to the existence of flip problem: The 1st one use the theorem by Shokurov that a limiting algebra is finite generated if it's saturated and semiample, and trying to check saturated and semiampleness condition.
-The 2nd version is integrated in the spraling induction of BCHM.
-In part 3 we prove the restricted algebra is a geometric algebra in lower dimension.
-Thus we finish the proof by induction hypothsis F(n-1) in BCHM.
-We will mainly follow the 2nd approach and leave the 1st approach in the supplementary part.
+Hacon and Mckernan gave 2 approaches in the last step: The 1st one use the theorem by Shokurov that a limiting algebra is finite generated if it's saturated and semiample, and trying to check the saturated and semiampleness condition.

+The 2nd version is much simpler, and it's integrated in the spraling induction of BCHM.
+The result is obvious once we finish the proof of the restricted algebra is a geometric algebra in lower dimension.
+Since we can then invoke the BCHM F(n-1) induction hyphothsis.

 For detailed information see my reading notes